jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Load-Balancing-Service-Clause.md

 3.1.3.9.
 Do not use the services provided by JD Cloud to engage in acts that damage the legitimate rights and interests of JD Cloud, JD Cloud's affiliates or the companies or websites within JD Group.
 The aforementioned acts that damage the legitimate rights and interests of JD Group and the website include but are not limited to violations against any service agreement/terms, management rules, trading rules and other regulatory contents announced by JD Group, destroying or attempting to undermine the fair trading environment or normal trading order of JD Group;

 3.1.3.10.
-You shall not engage in other activities in violation of laws, regulations or the Service Terms of JD Cloud.
+You shall not engage in other activities in violation of laws, regulations or the Service Terms of JD Cloud;

 3.1.3.11.
 In case that JD Cloud discovers you have violated the above provisions, we have the right to take corresponding measures based on the actual conditions, including but not limited to immediately terminating and suspending the service or deleting corresponding information.
 If a third-party organization or an individual raises a question or complaint against you, JD Cloud will inform you that you are responsible for making explanations and issuing the supporting evidences within the specified time.
 If you fail to provide contrary evidence or provide feedback within the time limit, JD Cloud will take measures including but not limited to stopping or suspending services immediately or deleting relevant information.
 If you do not update your contact information or the contact information is incorrect that leads to failure of contacting you, you will be deemed you fail to provide feedback within the time limit.

 3.1.4.
-JD Cloud’s Load Balancer is a service that distributes traffic to multiple cloud servers, therefore you understand and acknowledge that you must use a JD Cloud's Virtual Machines before you can enjoy the Load Balancer service of JD Cloud.
-Besides, one Load Balancer can only provide Load Balancer services to your JD Cloud's Virtual Machines at the same node.
+You shall not install or use pirated software on JD Cloud service or platform; you are solely responsible for the consequences of your acts (such as software installed by yourself and actions you perform).

 3.1.5.
-You should not install or use any pirated software on the JD Cloud service platform, otherwise you are solely responsible for the results of your actions (such as software installation and operation by yourself).
+You are responsible for the integrity and confidentiality of the passwords of entering and managing the products and services on the JD Cloud platform.
+All losses and consequences caused by the loss or leakage of the above data, passwords, etc. due to your improper maintenance or improper confidentiality shall all be borne by you.

 3.1.6.
-You are responsible for the integrity and confidentiality of the passwords and codes for entering and managing various products and services on the JD Cloud platform.
-All losses and consequences caused by the loss or leakage of data, key, passwords, etc. due to your improper maintenance or improper confidentiality measures shall be borne by yourself.
+You shall submit the contacts performing these Service Terms and the list of personnel managing the user network and the various products and services on the cloud platform and their contact information to JD Cloud, and shall provide necessary assistance.
+If the above personnel changes, you shall update the information after the change online and notify JD Cloud in time.
+If the information of the personnel you provide is untrue, inaccurate or incomplete, you shall be responsible for all the consequences of the acts or omissions of the aforementioned personnel.

-3.1.7.
-You should submit the list of persons who execute the Service Terms and persons who manage various products and services on the user network and cloud platform to JD Cloud, and provide necessary assistance.
-If the above personnel change, you should update the information online and notify JD Cloud in time.
-You are responsible for the untrue, inaccurate or incomplete identity information provided by you as well as the consequences caused by the matters above.
+3.1.7 You are responsible for the content of data that you store on JD Cloud platform; if the public information uploaded or released is in violation of laws and regulations, department rules or national policies, you will be responsible for all the consequences.
+JD Cloud conducts supervision on this; hints you of irregularities or suspected irregularities and will solemnly notify you to exercise caution in judging the legitimacy of data content.

 3.1.8.
 You must keep the access log records of your website in accordance with the Regulations on Internet Information Service Management, Regulations on Internet Electronic Bulletin Service Management and other laws and regulations, including the published information content and its release time, IP, domain names, etc. When inquired by the relevant governmental organs, you shall provide relevant information in accordance with the laws.
 You are solely responsible for all legal liabilities arising from the failure of keeping relevant records as required.